mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   See also [Keep it simple](./Keep-it-simple.md)

 ## Don't expect perfection

+Programming is hard and people are not perfect, so don't expect perfection.

 -   Don't expect perfection from **yourself**
     -   Just like any other human, you are not perfect